dovskyy/currency-exchange-NBP/README.md

 ```
 GET localhost:8080/currency-exchange/api/getRate?code=USD
 ```
-The above request will return all currency pairs from the database with USD currency code.
+The above request will return PLN/USD currency pair from the database.